 Gettering can be used to remove contaminants from the sensitive regions by providing capture sites for contaminants.
-This requires that the critical contaminants are sufficiently mobile so that they will diffuse to the gettering sites and be captured.
+This requires

 Fortuitously, the most common contaminants that introduce mid-gap states are fast diffusers!

 Disordered materials tend to be efficient getters (e.g. polysilicon).
 Gettering can be promoted by chemical affinity (Phosporus)